aurora-opensource/au/docs/troubleshooting.md

 Again, this is pretty unusual.
 For most normal ways of forming units, the library should automatically be able to define an ordering for them.
 If you do hit this error, it may be worth pausing to double-check that you're using the library correctly.
+If you've checked, and it still seems like something the library should be able to handle, feel free to file an [issue](https://github.com/aurora-opensource/au/issues) --- maybe there's a way we can improve our ordering!

 !!! tip
     If you hit this error, you might be annoyed by its obscurity.
 Instead, try feeling relieved!